 Most doctors think that vitamins help maintain healthy bones.
-Here are the two most important vitamins to include in your diet.
+Here are the two most important vitamins to include in your diet:

 Getting enough vitamin D is essential if you have osteoporosis.
 This is because vitamin D is in charge of helping the body absorb calcium and build strong bones.
-Even though it’s not usually present in many foods, there are still some foods with a good amount of vitamin D. Sun exposure makes your body produce vitamin D, but sometimes the seasons don’t permit your body to produce enough.
+Even though it’s not usually present in many foods, there are still some foods with a good amount of vitamin D. Sun exposure makes your body produce vitamin D. Still, sometimes the seasons don’t permit your body to produce enough.

 However, researchers don’t all accept the benefits of taking vitamins and supplements, including calcium and vitamin D, for keeping most risk factors for osteoporosis under control.
-Others suggest that too much calcium could cause calcification of the arteries, which may contribute to heart disease.
+Others suggest that too much calcium could cause calcification of the arteries, contributing to heart disease.
 We should also note that if an osteoporosis patient has kidney or parathyroid disease, they may not be able to take vitamins or supplements due to an impaired ability to filter calcium, vitamin D, and other nutrients.

 What Is the Best Exercise for Bone Density?

-Exercising might be a source of worry for some with osteoporosis, since it seems like it increases the risk of falling and breaking a bone.
-However, a regular and well-designed workout program may actually help prevent falls and fractures.
+Exercising might be a source of worry for some with osteoporosis since it seems like it increases the risk of falling and breaking a bone.
+However, a regular and well-designed workout program may help prevent falls and fractures.
 That’s because exercising strengthens bones and muscles and improves balance, coordination, and flexibility.
 It’s never too late to start doing exercises for osteoporosis.

 Before you start a new exercise routine, talk with your doctor and physical therapist about what’s safe for you based on your:

 If you’re inexperienced with exercise or haven’t worked out for a while, you should aim to slowly increase the amount you do until you get to 30 minutes of weight-bearing exercise per day on most days of the week.
 This exercise directly impacts the osteoporosis pathophysiology.

 The so-called non-impact exercises don’t directly strengthen your bones but improve coordination, flexibility, and muscle strength.
 This will decrease the chances of falling and breaking a bone.
 You can do these exercises every day.
 Other routines like yoga for osteoporosis and pilates can enhance strength, balance, and flexibility in people with osteoporosis.
 However, some of the moves in these programs should be avoided because they can make you more likely to get a fracture.

 In addition to the exercises already discussed, balance exercises such as Tai Chi can stimulate your leg muscles and help you stay steadier on your feet, so they are also some of the best exercises for osteoporosis.
 Furthermore, posture exercises can help you handle the “sloping” shoulders related to osteoporosis and reduce the chances of spine fractures.